info@amethystresearch.net

 Technology:

-Sensor system for
+Sensor system for subsurface CO2 isotopologue

-subsurface CO2 isotopologue discrimination, incorporating broadband,
+discrimination, incorporating broadband, low-dark

-low-dark current nBn detector optimized for 4.36 microns.
+current nBn detector optimized for 4.36 microns.

 Goal:

-Low cost and accurate tool to
+Low cost and accurate tool to support Monitoring,

-support Monitoring, Verification, and Accounting in sequestration.
+Verification, and Accounting in

 Customer: